WiseLibs/wise-river/README.md

 ### .merge() -> *promise*

-Constructs an array containing all data from the stream, and returns a promise for that array.
+Constructs an array containing all the data of the stream, and returns a promise for that array.
 The items in the array will appear in the order that the stream received them.

 ```js
 Stream.from(['a', 'b', 'c'])